 - Crushed red pepper flakes, optional

-- In the same pan, add the garlic and sauté it for about 1-2 or until slightly golden brown over medium heat.
+- In the same pan, add the garlic and sauté it until slightly golden brown over medium heat.

-- Scoop this garden of veggies from the pan over the plated over easy eggs.
+- Top the cooked mixture on top of the plated over easy eggs.

 - Drizzle about 1 tablespoon of soy sauce over the plated food.
 Sprinkle optional crushed red pepper flakes for heat.